This is the multi-page printable view of this section. Click here to print.

 return plaintext

-Example code output
+Example code result

-Displays the result value of the example code.
+Displays the result of the example code.

 {